What It Means to be a Provider

 - Texas education service centers;

 - and new for 2014, a nonprofit entity, private entity, or corporation is eligible to act as a course provider only if the nonprofit entity, private entity, or corporation: (1) complies with all applicable federal and state laws prohibiting discrimination; (2) demonstrates financial solvency; and (3) provides evidence of prior successful experience offering online courses to middle or high school students, with demonstrated student success in course completion and performance, as determined by the commissioner.
 The Texas Education Agency and the TxVSN are developing new agreements and systems for nonprofit entities, private entities, or corporations to participate in the statewide catalog.
-We anticipate these being available in spring 2014.
+We anticipate these being available in fall 2014.

 Some provider school districts or schools elect to partner with a vendor; the eligible provider school district or school, however, is ultimately responsible for all aspects of instruction through the TxVSN.